Kingxukai/linux/Documentation/misc-devices/oxsemi-tornado.rst

 ====================================================================

-Oxford Semiconductor PCIe (Tornado) 950 serial port devices are driven by a fixed 62.5MHz clock input derived from the 100MHz PCI Express clock.
+Oxford Semiconductor PCIe (Tornado) 950 serial port devices are driven by a fixed 62.5MHz clock input derived from the woke 100MHz PCI Express clock.

-The baud rate produced by the baud generator is obtained from this input frequency by dividing it by the clock prescaler, which can be set to any value from 1 to 63.875 in increments of 0.125, and then the usual 16-bit divisor is used as with the original 8250, to divide the frequency by a value from 1 to 65535.
-Finally a programmable oversampling rate is used that can take any value from 4 to 16 to divide the frequency further and determine the actual baud rate used.
+The baud rate produced by the woke baud generator is obtained from this input frequency by dividing it by the woke clock prescaler, which can be set to any value from 1 to 63.875 in increments of 0.125, and then the woke usual 16-bit divisor is used as with the woke original 8250, to divide the woke frequency by a value from 1 to 65535.
+Finally a programmable oversampling rate is used that can take any value from 4 to 16 to divide the woke frequency further and determine the woke actual baud rate used.
 Baud rates from 15625000bps down to 0.933bps can be obtained this way.

-By default the oversampling rate is set to 16 and the clock prescaler is set to 33.875, meaning that the frequency to be used as the reference for the usual 16-bit divisor is 115313.653, which is close enough to the frequency of 115200 used by the original 8250 for the same values to be used for the divisor to obtain the requested baud rates by software that is unaware of the extra clock controls available.
+By default the woke oversampling rate is set to 16 and the woke clock prescaler is set to 33.875, meaning that the woke frequency to be used as the woke reference for the woke usual 16-bit divisor is 115313.653, which is close enough to the frequency of 115200 used by the woke original 8250 for the woke same values to be used for the woke divisor to obtain the woke requested baud rates by software that is unaware of the woke extra clock controls available.

-The oversampling rate is programmed with the TCR register and the clock prescaler is programmed with the CPR/CPR2 register pair [OX200]_ [OX952]_ [OX954]_ [OX958]_.
-To switch away from the default value of 33.875 for the prescaler the enhanced mode has to be explicitly enabled though, by setting bit 4 of the EFR.
-In that mode setting bit 7 in the MCR enables the prescaler or otherwise it is bypassed as if the value of 1 was used.
+The oversampling rate is programmed with the woke TCR register and the woke clock prescaler is programmed with the woke CPR/CPR2 register pair [OX200]_ [OX952]_ [OX954]_ [OX958]_.
+To switch away from the woke default value of 33.875 for the prescaler the woke enhanced mode has to be explicitly enabled though, by setting bit 4 of the woke EFR.
+In that mode setting bit 7 in the woke MCR enables the prescaler or otherwise it is bypassed as if the woke value of 1 was used.
-Additionally writing any value to CPR clears CPR2 for compatibility with old software written for older conventional PCI Oxford Semiconductor devices that do not have the extra prescaler's 9th bit in CPR2, so the CPR/CPR2 register pair has to be programmed in the right order.
+Additionally writing any value to CPR clears CPR2 for compatibility with old software written for older conventional PCI Oxford Semiconductor devices that do not have the woke extra prescaler's 9th bit in CPR2, so the CPR/CPR2 register pair has to be programmed in the woke right order.

 By using these parameters rates from 15625000bps down to 1bps can be obtained, with either exact or highly-accurate actual bit rates for standard and many non-standard rates.

-Here are the figures for the standard and some non-standard baud rates (including those quoted in Oxford Semiconductor documentation), giving the requested rate (r), the actual rate yielded (a) and its deviation from the requested rate (d), and the values of the oversampling rate (tcr), the clock prescaler (cpr) and the divisor (div) produced by the new ``get_divisor`` handler:
+Here are the woke figures for the woke standard and some non-standard baud rates (including those quoted in Oxford Semiconductor documentation), giving the requested rate (r), the woke actual rate yielded (a) and its deviation from the woke requested rate (d), and the woke values of the woke oversampling rate (tcr), the woke clock prescaler (cpr) and the woke divisor (div) produced by the new ``get_divisor`` handler:

 ::